Directed Evolution

 2nd Recruiting Wave

-We will recruit people with specific expertise, required for the successful completion of selected project.
+If necessary, we will recruit people with the specific expertise, required for the successful completion of the selected project.

 March - May